 This website is a simple, easy to use site and contains all the information you need to submit your application.
 To help you with your application, or to submit drawings etc, the online process uses an easy step by step question matrix which is tailored by the answers you give.
 It also provides the following benefits:

 You can, however, still send in a paper application if you so wish.
 You can download an application from at our Forms and Guidance page which contains all the relevant information you need.

 If the work was undertaken between 1 Apr 1991 and 30 Apr 2005 then you will not be able to apply for a building warrant but must apply for a Letter of Comfort instead.
 Full details can be found on the link.

 If work started after 1 May 2005 then an application for retrospective permission can be applied for.
 A late application fee will apply and we may request parts of the construction work be exposed for inspection before a warrant is granted.
 Additionally, changes to any work undertaken may be required in order to comply with the correct standards.

 If work has started, and been completed after 1 May 2005, then an application for a late completion certificate will be required.
 The same criteria above will apply.

-Your building warrant approval package which contain a notification plan which states when you must contact the Council i.e. for certain inspections.
+Your building warrant approval package will contain a notification plan which states when you must contact the Council i.e. for certain inspections.
 It also contains an application for a completion certificate.
 This form must be completed and returned, together with an electrical certificate where applicable, and we will arrange for an officer to visit to inspect the work.
 If the works are in accordance with the approved drawings, then a completion certificate will be issued.
 If the works differ from what has been approved, then the completion certificate will be refused and we will provide you with the reasons for rejection in writing.

 If you require any further information or help regarding an on-line submission, please contact our Business Support team direct by phoning 01259 452540 or 452561.